-- Refer to the Interpreting esxtop Statistics document at https://communities.vmware.com/ docs/DOC-9279 to investigate and avoid performance problems at the virtualization layer. - Observe the following for using esxtop data at the host level: - CPU Load Average: A load average of 1.00 specifies that the physical CPUs of the host are fully utilized.
+- For Performance and Monitoring tools and capabilities, see the Interpreting esxtop Statistics document at https://communities.vmware.com/docs/DOC-9279 to investigate and avoid performance problems at the virtualization layer. - Observe the following for using esxtop data at the host level: - CPU Load Average: A load average of 1.00 specifies that the physical CPUs of the host are fully utilized.
 A load average of 0.5 specifies that the physical CPUs of the host are half utilized.
 Any value greater than 1 specifies performance problems.